-The Physical Oceanography Distributed Active Archive Center, (PO.DAAC), receives the science data from the SeaPAC, archives the data, and distributes Level 1B, Level 2A, Level 2B and higher level data products to the QuikSCAT science community.
-PO.DAAC also acts as the principal long-term archive for all telemetry, Level 0, Level 1A and ancillary files collected during the QuikSCAT mission.
+PO.DAAC also receives the science data from the SeaPAC, archives the data, and distributes Level 1B, Level 2A, Level 2B and Level 3 to the SeaWinds science community.
+PO.DAAC also acts as the principal long-term archive for all telemetry, Level 0, Level 1A and ancillary files collected during the SeaWinds mission.